-More than half of the pension obligations totaling € 305 million relate to the "Versorgungsordnung der Fresenius-Unternehmen" established in 1988, which applies for most of the German entities of the Group.
-Approximately one tenth of the pension obligations relates to the Fresenius Medical Care Retention Plan in the United States and a further third relates to individual pension plans, mostly for non-German Group entities.
+More than half of the pension obligations totaling € 256 million relate to the "Versorgungsordnung der Fresenius-Unternehmen" established in 1988, which applies for most of the German entities of the Group.
+The remaining amount is related to individual plans from mostly non-German Group entities.